duracell80/midnight-sectors/README.md

 # midnight-sectors
-A hectosecond based unit of time measurement and a local and relative alternative to swatch internet time set around the notion of 86,400 seconds per day.
+Midnight sectors are a decimal / hectosecond based unit of time measurement somewhere between Base 10 and Base 8 and somewhat relatable to Base 12.
+It is a local and relative alternative to swatch internet time set around the notion of 86,400 seconds per day.

+### Terms
+- Segment (1 segment of 864 sectors = 1 day of 24 hours)
+- Slice   (The octal time way of spliting the day into 8 parts)
+- Sector  (The minute of 100 seconds)
+- Tick    (The even second within a sector)
+- Tock    (The odd second within a sector)
+- Range   (The progression of a day from 0 to 100%)

+Note: that the range allows the better scope of an afternoon and evening duration based on percentage of the day elapsed.
+To that goal a prefix to time can be added rather than AM/PM the following letters signify roughly four time periods in a segment (NAME)

+[N] = Night
+[A] = Afternoon
+[M] = Morning
+[E] = Evening

 ### Run the clock
 In a terminal